reagro/web/source/index.rst

 .. topic:: 3. `Methods and Tools <tools/index.html>`__

-  | Modeling methods, their implementation, and using them with spatial data
+  | A primer of different predictive modeling methods, and on using these methods with spatial data
   |

-.. topic:: 4. `Recipes <applications/index.html>`__
+.. topic:: 4. `Fundamentals <fundamentals/index.html>`__

-   | Examples of how the tools and methods can be applied to create data products that can be part of larger projects
+  | Creating intermediate data products, that are fundamental inputs to further analysis
   |

 .. topic:: 5.  `Case studies <cases/index.html>`__

    | Case studies that use regional agronomy methods to answer important questions
+   |

+.. topic:: 6. `Recipes <applications/index.html>`__

+   | A collection of miscellanous set of examples that can help in problem solving
    |